kakamband/revenue-generator/README.md

 8. Run `npm run lint:js:fix` to automatically fix possible errors/warning in JS code.
 9. Run `npm run language` to update project po file.
 10. Run `npm run zip` to create final zip with production assets.

-## Usage

-- Install the latest zip or use the latest code from `master` branch in your test site.
-- Activate the plugin and select `Revenue Generator` in the menu.
-- Go through the Welcome wizard, check the  tutorial to understand the available features.
-- Try publishing the paywall, it will ask to connect your account ( only asked once ).
-- You should see now see the created paywall on frontend.

 ## Project Folder / File Structure